jingwu6/jingwu6.github.io/_pages/about.md

 News
 ======
-Jun.
-2022: I will participate and present our [paper](https://www.agriculture-vision.com/agriculture-vision-2022/program-schedule-2022) in CVPR in New Orleans.
+**Jun.
+2022**: I will participate and present our [paper](https://www.agriculture-vision.com/agriculture-vision-2022/program-schedule-2022) in CVPR in New Orleans.
+**May.
+2022**: Our paper "Optimizing Nitrogen Management with Deep Reinforcement Learning and Crop Simulations" is available on [Arxiv]([https://www.agriculture-vision.com/agriculture-vision-2022/program-schedule-2022](https://arxiv.org/pdf/2204.10394.pdf)).
-Jan.
-2022: I will be a research intern in comupter vision and deep learning at Intelinair in the summer of 2022.
+**Jan.
+2022**: I will be a research intern in comupter vision and deep learning at Intelinair in the summer of 2022.